mategog/PlandayCodeChallange/README.md

-# PlandeyCodeChallange
+# PlandayCodeChallange

-Regarding the tasks, I really enjoyed working on it.
+Regarding the tasks, I really enjoyed working on them.

 The first task was fairly easy, and I was able to complete it within 20 minutes.
 The second task was also manageable; I spent most of my time on validation to provide the cleanest solution I could.